 As the big departure approaches, the pressure is on and the questions run through your mind as a parent: “Will my children fit in?”, “How will they cope with being away from the rest of the family?”, “What will happen if we don’t like our life there?”.

-Of course, there will be a few killjoys who will judge this decision as unconscious, selfish and thoughtless, and will express their incomprehension.
-Guilt and doubts will regularly dampen (or even spoil) your excitement, joy and impatience in the months leading up to your departure.
+Of course, there will be a few killjoys who will judge this decision as unconscious, selfish and thoughtless, and who will express their incomprehension.
+Guilt and doubt will regularly dampen (or even spoil) your excitement, joy and impatience in the months leading up to your departure.
 Not to mention a few sleepless nights and swallowed chocolate bars… 😉

 1- Strengthening the family